 50 North Main Street, the James Brown house (1700 / 1721) - The James Brown house is part of a larger 1700 house that was divided into three houses in the late 18th Century.
-The chamfered oak frame in the southern portion indicates late First period, while the northern section appears to date from the 1720's.
+The chamfered oak frame in the southern portion indicates late First period, while the northern section appears to date from the 1720s.
 The Morley house next door was separated and turned sideways.

-95 High Street, the Simon and Hannah Adams house (1700) - Simon Adams, a weaver and veteran of King Philip's War, owned this property in 1707, according to a deed of the adjoining property.
+95 High Street, the Simon and Hannah Adams house (c.
+1700) - Simon Adams, a weaver and veteran of King Philip's War, owned this property in 1707, according to a deed of the adjoining property.
 (20:15).
 This "half-house" was originally extended as a leanto over the rear rooms.
 In 1906 the front door and old sash were changed and around 1919 the east ell was added.

 130 Topsfield Road, the Robert Wallis house (1703) - The Robert Wallis house at 130 Topsfield Road dates to the first half of the 18th Century.
 Original parts of the house may date to 1703, but the chimneys at either end of the building are indicative of a major 1750 renovation.
 Ensign Nicholas Wallis was born in […]

-9 County Street, the Benjamin Dutch house (1705) - This was built early in the 1700’s, and was owned by one of several men named Benjamin Dutch who owned and sold properties throughout town.
-The asymmetrical facade and timber frame are typical of First Period construction.
+9 County Street, the Benjamin Dutch house (1705) - This house is believed to have been built early in the early 1700s, and was owned by one of several men named Benjamin Dutch.
+The asymmetrical facade is typical of First Period construction.

 45 High Street, the John Lummus house (1712) - Jonathan Lummus, who served in King Philip’s War in 1675 was appointed a tithing man by the town in 1700.
 Lummus bought Captain Symon Stacy’s land and dwelling on High Street in 1712.
 This parcel had originally been granted to Thomas Dudley, Governor of Massachusetts.
 The house underwent a careful restoration by Phillip Ross in 1964.